fortify-presales/fortify-minikube-demo/README.md

 A working license for ScanCentral DAST and WebInspect if deploying ScanCentral DAST

+### Fortify Command Line utility

+The `fcli` tool will be used to populate data and connect to the Fortify Environment.

 ## Environment preparation

 Copy the file `env.example` to `.env`, e.g.